-The PHN Immunisation Support Program is a service funded by the Commonwealth Government, targeting staff working at Primary Health Networks (PHNs), state and territory health departments, public health units and other key stakeholder organisations.
+The PHN Immunisation Support Program is an initiative of NCIRS and is funded by the Commonwealth Government, targeting staff working at Primary Health Networks (PHNs), state and territory health departments, public health units and other key stakeholder organisations.

 The program focuses on building a community of practice by:

 creating an environment that facilitates collaboration and networking

 providing a hub for accessing resources and expertise

 enabling the sharing of skills and knowledge between experienced and less experienced staff.

 Specifically, the program provides:

 access to an online platform that provides high-quality resources, education, news and updates, network directories.
 This platform enables PHNs to connect and share ideas